Inflation barely rose last month as cheaper gas and cars offset some costlier imports

 Consumer prices increased 2.4% in May compared with a year ago, according to a Labor Department report released Wednesday.
 That is up from a 2.3% yearly increase in April.
 Excluding the volatile food and energy categories, core prices rose 2.8% for the third straight month.
 Economists pay close attention to core prices because they generally provide a better sense of where inflation is headed.

 The cost of groceries, toys and games, and large appliances rose, which could reflect the impact of President Donald Trump's tariffs.
-Yet the price of new and used cars, clothes, air fares, and hotel rooms all dropped from April to May, offsetting the increases.
+Yet the price of new and used cars, clothes, air fares, and hotel rooms all dropped from April to May.

-On a monthly basis, overall prices ticked up just 0.1% from April to May, down from 0.2% the previous month, a sign inflationary pressures remain muted.
+On a monthly basis, overall prices ticked up just 0.1% from April to May, down from 0.2% the previous month, with inflationary pressures appearing muted.
 Core prices also dropped to 0.1% from 0.2%.

-The data showed that Trump's tariffs haven't yet pushed overall prices higher, which suggests that many companies could be absorbing the cost of the higher duties, for now.
-Still, many economists expect the import taxes to modestly increase inflation in the second half of the year.
+The data showed that Trump's tariffs haven't yet pushed overall prices higher, suggesting many companies may be absorbing the cost of the higher duties for now.
+Yet many economists expect the import taxes to modestly increase inflation in the second half of the year.
 Companies ranging from Walmart to Lululemon to J.M.
-Smucker have said they will raise prices in the coming months to offset the impact of higher import taxes.
+Smucker have said they will raise prices in the coming months to offset the impact of tariffs.

 “You can point to seeing tariffs in this report, but the more important message is that you’re seeing inflation soften enough elsewhere that overall, price pressures continue to subside for the U.S. consumer,” Sarah House, an economist at Wells Fargo, said.

-But some of those offsetting price drops for things like cars and air fares are unlikely to continue at the same pace for the rest of this year, she said.
+But offsetting price drops for things like cars and air fares may not continue at the same pace for the rest of this year, she said.

 “I don’t think this report signals an all clear -- that tariffs are not going to be a concern for the inflation picture,” House said.